ibliskavka/bliskavka-com/source/_posts/synth-cdk-to-custom-bucket.md

 ## Simpler Template Output

-Not sure what the side-effects of these are, but this produces a simpler template with less CDK metadata.
+Not sure what the side effects of these are, but this produces a simpler template with less CDK metadata.

 `cdk synth --path-metadata false --version-reporting false`